petroslobodian/KDU/README.md

 This repository contains my projects implemented during my studies at King Danylo University.
 Here are the details of the included projects:

-Text-based game "Divine Game" (Python):
+Text-based game "God Game" (Python):
 A text-based adventure game developed in Python.
 Embark on a journey where your decisions shape the fate of your character.

 ASCIIArtText (Python):